datanav/docs/systemtype/ecm.rst

     ---
     **360°**

-    360° build on decades of experience as the preferred provider of digital services to the public sector.
-We are the only supplier that offers the entire portfolio of case processing, archive and document management, and planning & construction case processing.
+    360° is a provider of digital services to the public sector.
+It offers the entire portfolio of case processing, archive and document management, and planning & construction case processing.
     .. link-button:: system/p360
         :type: ref
         :text: Read more